Ascen-dion/bank_of_america_leanft_javascript_poc/docs/02-jarvis-vs-leanft-comparison.md

 # Framework Comparison – Jarvis (Current) vs LeanFT JavaScript (New)

-> **Audience**: Client presentation – shows a direct component-by-component mapping between the existing Jarvis framework and the new LeanFT/JavaScript POC, demonstrating continuity while eliminating the VBScript/UFT dependency.
+> **Audience**: shows a direct component-by-component mapping between the existing Jarvis framework and the new LeanFT/JavaScript POC, demonstrating continuity while eliminating the VBScript/UFT dependency.

 ---